department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/research-findings.md

 Design Concept | # of Participants (of 7) who used it | Usability Issues
 ---------------|-----------------------------------------| -------------------
 Search tool links on new search landing page | 5 | Didn't look at other links because focused on search box at top (4 people).
-Low-color contrast between light gray of tiles on white background (1 person)
+Low-color contrast between light gray of tiles on white background (1 person).
 Search link under the "top 4" boxes | 2 | Didn't notice under "top 4" boxes (4 people)
 Search in header to search landing page | 6 | Didn't notice in header (1 person) Search tool links on search results page | 4 | Didn't scroll down far enough to see (4 people)